SUSTech-data/wildfire.nvim/README.md

 This plugin is modified based on the official implementation of treesitter, so you can configure it in a very similar manner.

-Currently you can only set unit width surround, refer to the default settings below.
+Currently you can only set surroundings with unit width, refer to the default settings below.

 ``` lua
 {